artur24814/calendar_manager/README.md

 <strong>HTMX</strong> htmx gives you access to AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext

+<strong>channels</strong> Channels is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.
+It’s built on a Python specification called ASGI.

 </details>

 <hr>